Destination: Breckenridge, Colorado

 Love trees?
 Head over to Peak 9 and ski between Upper Lehman and Briar Rose.
 Peak 6 also has some great trees.
 These runs will literally take you all over the mountain.

-Peak 8 – Peak 8 can be very crowded because of the gondola drop-off so I tend to avoid this area.
+- Peak 8 – Peak 8 can be very crowded because of the gondola drop-off so I tend to avoid this area.
 But it does offer a variety of blues, greens and blacks.
+Peak 8 T-bar is the spot to be for Apres ski

-Breckenridge Epic Adventure – In the summer peak 8 is transformed into an adult playground.
-Think ziplines, roller coasters rock climbing and more.
-Plus there are tons of activities for kids.
+Breckenridge Epic Adventure – In the summer, Peak 8 is transformed into a outdoor playground.
+Think zip lines, roller coasters, rock climbing, and more.
+Plus, there are tons of activities for kids.
 Read more here.

 ** I intentionally left out Spring.
-From mid-April when the mountain closes to May is “mud season”.
-The mountains are still getting sporadic snow storms and if it’s not snowing, it’s melting and therefore muddy.
-Best to avoid until June!
+From mid-April, when the mountain closes to May is “mud season.”
+The mountains are still getting sporadic snowstorms, and if it’s not snowing, it’s melting and therefore muddy.
+Best to avoid it until June!

 Headed to Breckenridge and have some questions, leave me a comment, tweet or DM me.